ricknussell31/AutochemotaxisFiles/README.md

 # AutochemotaxisFiles
-This repository will have all the code for figures and videos constructed for the paper "A Run-and-Tumble Model with Autochemotaxis", which will appear in the Bulliten of Mathematical Biology
+This repository will have all the code for figures and videos constructed for the paper "A Run-and-Tumble Model with Autochemotaxis", which will appear in the Bulliten of Mathematical Biology.

+Preprint available on ArXiV here: https://arxiv.org/abs/2009.03221